Vegetarian roasted vegetable bibimbap

 Set an oven to 375 F.

-Line a baking sheet with foil and lay the vegetables in a single layer, separated by vegetable type and bake till the vegetables are cooked through and slightly charred, 3-4 minutes for asparagus and beans, 10 minutes for baby eggplants, and 20+ minutes for the pumpkins.
-Remove the vegetables as they finish cooking and have browned spots.
+Line a baking sheet with foil and lay the vegetables in a single layer, separated by vegetable type.
+Bake until the vegetables are cooked through and slightly charred, 3-4 minutes for asparagus and beans, 10 minutes for baby eggplants, and 20+ minutes for the pumpkins.
+Remove the vegetables as they finish cooking and have brown spots.

 To make the Quick pickles cucumbers:

-Mix all the ingredients and marinate at rom temperature for 2 hours at a minimum.
+Mix all the ingredients and marinate at room temperature for 2 hours at a minimum.
 These pickles can be kept in the fridge for about a week.

 To make the gochugaru sauce:

-Mix all the ingredients and adjust the water to make a thin sauce, about the consistency of light cream.
+Mix all the ingredients and adjust the water to make a thin sauce about the consistency of light cream.
 Store in an airtight container in the fridge.
-It will last in the fridge for about 1 week.
+It will last for about one week.

 To fry the egg:

-Heat a non-stick skillet with 1 tablespoon oil on low heat.
-Add 1 teaspoon gochugaru chili powder and stir.
-Crack the egg into the skillet almost immediately after the chili powder and fry till the white is just set and turns white.
-Drizzle a few drops of soy sauce on the egg and cook covered till the white is crinkled and the yolk is set to your liking.
+Heat a non-stick skillet with one tablespoon of oil on low heat.
+Add one teaspoon of gochugaru chilli powder and stir.
+Crack the egg into the skillet almost immediately after the chilli powder and fry until the white is just set and turns white.
+Drizzle a few drops of soy sauce on the egg and cook covered until the white is crinkled and the yolk is set to your liking.
 Slide off the pan.
-Keep the flavored oil to drizzle on the rice.
+Keep the flavoured oil drizzle on the rice.

-To serve, use a wide bowl and add some of the cooked red or brown rice in the middle.
-Add the roasted vegetables around the rice, and intersperse them with some of the sprouts, kimchi, cucumber pickles, lime wedges and fried egg.
-Serve with the extra sauce on the table for those guests who would like more.
+To serve, use a wide bowl and add some cooked red or brown rice in the middle.
+Add the roasted vegetables around the rice and intersperse them with some sprouts, kimchi, cucumber pickles, lime wedges, and fried egg.
+Serve with the extra sauce on the table for those guests who want more.